-The Boston Post, the largest circulation newspaper in the 1920 and 1930s, discovered the earlier date for the Thanksgiving ritual.
+The Boston Post, the largest circulation newspaper in the 1920s and 1930s, discovered the earlier date for the Thanksgiving ritual.
 It showed that the traditional date of the autumn of 1621 was actually incorrect.

-According to the "Observant Citizen," a columnist for the Boston Post, the Pilgrims in the winter of their first year were starving and faced the end of the their project to colonize the new land when “a ship arrived from overseas bearing the much needed food."
+According to the "Observant Citizen," a columnist for the Boston Post, the Pilgrims in the winter of their first year were starving and faced the end of the their project to colonize the new world when “a ship arrived from overseas bearing the much needed food."

-The Observant Citizen, because of anti-Irish prejudice refused to name it as an Irish ship, but it was actually The Lyon and “its provenance and that of the food was Dublin Ireland.”
+Because of anti-Irish prejudice at the time, the "Observant Citizen" neglected to name it as an Irish ship, but it was actually The Lyon and “its provenance and that of the food was Dublin Ireland.”

-It turns out, from records at the Massachusetts Historical Society, that the wife of one of the prominent Plymouth brethren was the daughter of a Dublin merchant and that it was he who chartered the vessel, loaded it with food and dispatched it to Plymouth.
+It turns out, from records at the Massachusetts Historical Society, that the wife of one of the prominent Plymouth Rock brethren was the daughter of a Dublin merchant and that it was he who chartered the vessel, loaded it with food and dispatched it to Plymouth.

-The Observant Citizen, whoever he was, never admitted the Irish connection even though a number of Irish organizations challenged him on the issue.
+The "Observant Citizen," whoever he was, never admitted the Irish connection, even though a number of Irish organizations challenged him on the issue.

-Nonetheless the Massachusetts historical records revealed the tale giving the Irish a fair claim to saving Thanksgiving.
+Nonetheless, the Massachusetts historical records revealed the tale, giving the Irish a fair claim to saving Thanksgiving.